nodech/hsd-bweb-log/README.md

   File reporter logs information in JSON lines and supports rotation.
 It can also log everything about the request.
 File reporter will omit `token` and `passphrase` from the logs.
-  Note 1: JSON entries are per line but are not separated by the commas, if you want to use something like `jq`, you may want to assemble them. e.g. `(echo '['; paste -d, -s <(cat wallet-http*.log); echo ']') | jq`
+  - Note 1: JSON entries are per line but are not separated by the commas, if you want to use something like `jq`, you may want to assemble them. e.g. `(echo '['; paste -d, -s <(cat wallet-http*.log); echo ']') | jq`
-  Note 2: Begin and Finish are not guaranteed to be in the same file.
+  - Note 2: Begin and Finish are not guaranteed to be in the same file after rotation.
-  Note 3: Including Responses in the file may make some responses HUGE, like TX and Blocks that may even include full hex and whole JSON object.
+  - Note 3: Including Responses in the file may make some responses HUGE, like TX and Blocks that may even include full hex and whole JSON object.
-  Note 4: If you want specific logger, might as well implement new reporter for this.
-E.g.
-    name related events in `name.js` reporter.
+  - Note 4: If you want specific logger, might as well implement new reporter for this.
+E.g. name related events in `name.js` reporter.

 Example, Log without response: